• Skip to primary navigation

 PIN IT FOR LATER!

-What’s not to love?
-Marinating steaks is one of the easiest ways to ensure big flavor!
-Toss your steaks into the marinade before bed or in the morning before work and supper will be ready in minutes when you get home – that’s a win!
+• Toss your steaks into the marinade before bed or in the morning before work and supper will be ready in minutes when you get home.

 Steak Marinade Ingredients

-• Extra virgin olive oil – keeps your steak from sticking to the grill
+• Extra virgin olive oil – This keeps your steak from sticking to the grill when cooking.

-• Light brown sugar – offers lighter flavor than it’s dark counterpart (yet interchangeable)
+• Light brown sugar – Offers lighter flavor than it’s dark counterpart but if you’ve got dark brown sugar on hand, feel free to use it.

-• Garlic powder – you can also use 3 cloves of fresh garlic, minced
+• Garlic powder – You can also use 3 cloves of fresh garlic, minced, in place of dried.

-• Any cut of steak – I love Sirloin, Ribeye and New York Strip but ANY cuts of beef will do such as a flank steak or skirt steak
+• Any cut of steak – I love sirloin, ribeye and New York strip but ANY cut of beef will do including a flank steak or skirt steak.

 How to Make Steak Marinade